-The Raw Data View of a metric shows all of the data filtered down according to the Chart’s Date Range and any Custom Filters applied.
-If you limit your chart’s value to the Top 3, the Raw Data View will still show transactional level data that was filtered out of the chart by Sort & Limit.
+The Raw Data View of a metric shows all of the data filtered down according to the Date Range of the chart and any Custom Filters applied.
+If you limit your value of the chart to the Top 3, the Raw Data View will still show transactional level data that was filtered out of the chart by Sort & Limit.

 Date Range and Custom Filtering

 Sort & Limit is run after the Filter Transform.
 This means if you apply a Filter in Expanded View (Custom Filter or Date Range), Sort & Limit is rerun on the subset of data created by the Filter statement.